nllong/ambient-loop-pat-projects/README.md

 * If running simulations, then following instructions below on "Running Simulations" before launching PAT.
 If PAT is launched first, then PAT will use it's own version of OpenStudio Server which doesn't support running the algorithms needed for these projects.

 * Launch PAT (> Version 2.7.1).
-Version 3.x works as well but only against the 2.9.1 OpenStudio Server.
+PAT Version 3.x works as well but only against the 2.9.1 OpenStudio Server.

 * Open any of the projects